Great Salt Lake: Geography

+Close-up satellite image from August 2018, showing the color difference at the causeway dividing the north and south portions of the lake.

 A railroad line – the Lucin Cutoff – runs across the lake, crossing the southern end of Promontory Peninsula.
-The mostly solid causeway supporting the railway divides the lake into three portions: the north-east arm, north-west arm, and southern.
-The causeway obstructed the normal mixing of the waters of the lake, because there were only three 100 ft breaches.
-Because no rivers, except a few minor streams, flow directly into the north-west arm, Gunnison Bay, it is substantially saltier than the rest of the lake.
+The mostly solid causeway supporting the railway divides the lake into three portions: the northeast arm, northwest arm, and southern.
+The causeway obstructed the normal mixing of the waters of the lake, because there were only three 100 ft wide breaches.
+Because no rivers, except a few minor streams, flow directly into the northwest arm, Gunnison Bay, it is substantially saltier than the rest of the lake.
 This saltier environment promotes different types of algae from those growing in the southern part of the lake, leading to a marked color difference on the two sides of the causeway.
-On December 1, 2016, the opening of a new 180 ft bridge allowed water to flow from the southern arm of the lake into the north-west arm.
-At the time of opening of the causeway, the north-west arm was nearly 3 ft lower than the southern arm.
-By April 2017, the levels of both arms of the lake had risen due to spring runoff, and the north-western arm was within 1 ft of the southern arm.
+In December 2016, the opening of a 180 ft bridge allowed water to flow from the southern arm of the lake into the northwest arm.
+At the time of opening of the causeway, the northwest arm was nearly 3 ft lower than the southern arm.
+By April 2017, the levels of both arms of the lake had risen due to spring runoff, and the northwest arm was within 1 ft of the southern arm.